 Portulacaria afra Jacq.

-Elephant Bush, Elephant Food, Elephant’s Food, Elephant Plant, Miniature Jade, Dwarf Jade, Dwarf Jade Plant, Small Leaf Jade, Porkbush
+Elephant Bush, Elephant Food, Elephant's Food, Elephant Plant, Miniature Jade, Dwarf Jade, Dwarf Jade Plant, Small Leaf Jade, Porkbush, Spekboom

 How to Grow and Care

 Choose a location with indirect sunlight when growing Elephant Bush indoors.
 Overly bright sunlight can char the leaves and cause them to drop off.
 Ensure that the container you choose has wide drainage holes.
 The most common mistake made in succulent plants is watering.
-They are drought tolerant but do require watering from April to October.
-In winter the plants are dormant and you may suspend watering.
+They are drought tolerant but do require watering from spring to fall.
+In winter, the plants are dormant, and you may suspend watering.
 Elephant Bush plants in the home interior should not have consistently wet feet.
-Make sure the pot drains well and don’t leave a saucer with water sitting under the container.
-Fertilize in late winter to early spring with an indoor plant fertilizer diluted by half.
+Make sure the pot drains well.
+Do not leave water in the saucer of the pot.
+Fertilize in late winter and early spring with an indoor plant fertilizer diluted by half.

 Like most succulents, Elephant Bush is easy to reproduce from cuttings.
-Take cuttings in spring or summer for best results.
-Let the cutting dry out and callous for a couple of days and then plant the cutting in damp gritty soil in a small pot… – See more at: How to Grow and Care for an Elephant Bush (Portulacaria afra)
+Take cuttings in spring or summer for the best results.
+Let the cutting dry out and callous for a couple of days, and then plant the cutting in damp gritty soil in a small pot.

 - Back to genus Portulacaria